Ayoubchess/Pandas-Practice-On-A-Schedule/README.md

      ```bash
     python schedule.py

-3.Open the generated schedule.xlsx in Excel to view or modify.
+3. Open the generated schedule.xlsx in Excel to view or modify.